 Betterment Hosts Roundtable on Fiduciary Rule’s Bygone Start Date

 If it hadn’t been delayed, the Department of Labor’s fiduciary rule would have taken effect this week—a game-changing shift for individual investors.
-To mark this juncture, we hosted members of the press and investor advocates for a roundtable discussion on how to achieve better standards for retirement advice.
+We hosted members of the press and investor advocates for a roundtable discussion on how to achieve better standards for retirement advice.

 What do you do when a new administration delays regulation that would dramatically improve how people receive financial advice for retirement?
 Our answer this week: Bring together industry experts and financial journalists for an in-depth discussion on what’s at stake in delaying the Department of Labor’s (DOL) fiduciary rule.